 All staff will be required to wear masks.
 No child 2 or under will wear masks due to suffocation risk.
 Pre-K and school-aged children will be encouraged to wear masks so that they will be ready for their mandatory use when they return to public school.
-Googols is also investing in ‘smile’ masks.
+Googols invested in ‘smile’ masks.
 They are masks with clear vinyl panels.
 The benefit is so that children can see the adults around them smiling, and so that children who are learning proper speech, can see the way the teacher’s mouth moves.
-Of course, we were to have any hard of hearing staff or children, they are also good for lip reading.
+Of course, were we to have any hard of hearing staff or children, they are also good for lip reading.

 Persistent Cough - If a child or staff member has a persistent cough, he or she must remain home until it resolves.

 Fever - If a child or staff has a fever, they must remain home until symptom free without medication for 72 hours.

 Contact with potential COVID carrier - If your child has been in contact with someone now considered to potentially have the COVID virus, you must exclude your child for 14 days from the time of contact or until that person’s test results come back negative.
 Or if your child is tested, until your child’s test results come back negative.

 Travel outside of Kansas -Travel outside of Kansas - Googols will follow the Kansas Department of Health and Environment guidelines regarding travel which can be found on their website at https://www.coronavirus.kdheks.gov/.
 These restrictions can change at any time, so please check for the most recent version of the Travel Related Quarantine Table.